matomo-org/developer-documentation/docs/automated-tests.md

 To see the fixtures Piwik defines, see the files in the `tests/PHPUnit/Fixtures` directory.

-You can create your own fixture as well, just `Piwik\Tests\Framework\Fixture` and place the file in the `Test/Fixture` directory of your plugin.
+You can create your own fixture as well, just extend `Piwik\Tests\Framework\Fixture` and place the file in the `Test/Fixtures/` directory of your plugin.

 #### Expected and processed output